 Edited by Joseph McCabe, P.E.

-For residential application, PV falls into two main categories.
+For residential applications, PV falls into two main categories.
 First is grid-tied, where the home generates its own electricity but can also draw power from the utility company at night.
-The second is off-grid, where the home is located too far from an electrical utility cable and the home must generate its own power, storing energy in batteries for use at night.
+The second is off-grid, where the home must generate its own power, storing energy in batteries for use at night.

 A basic home PV system consists of PV cells connected and packaged together in weather-protected modules, which are fastened side-by-side on a racking system to form an array.
-The PV modules produce direct current (DC), which in a grid-tied system flows to a grid-interactive inverter.
+The PV modules produce direct current (DC) which, in a grid-tied system, flows to a grid-interactive inverter.
 An inverter changes DC voltage to the alternating current (AC) for the household electric circuit powering wall outlets and all AC appliances.
+Some systems are grid-tied with battery backup and batteries can usually be added after a complete solar installation.

 In an off-grid system, DC power flows from the modules through a charge controller (also called a regulator), which is an electronic device that produces a smooth flow of current at the desired voltage.
 From the charge controller, the power can go to a set of storage batteries and then on to the inverter, as needed.